CONSTITUTION OF THE TRADES UNION INTERNATIONAL OF WORKERS IN THE BUILDING, WOOD, BUILDING MATERIALS AND ALLIED INDUSTRIES PREAMBLE

 The Executive Committee.
-During the period between two Conferences, the UITBB shall be directed and administered by an Executive Committee.
+During the period between two Congresses, the UITBB shall be directed and administered by an Executive Committee.
 The Executive Committee shall be the body of collective leadership of the UITBB.
-The Executive Committee shall be composed, in principle, of 20 (twenty) members elected by the Conference.
+The Executive Committee shall be composed, in principle, of 20 (twenty) members elected by the Congress.
 In order to enable the Executive Committee to have direct contact with the various regions of the world, it is desirable to elect its members with this fact in mind.
 This shall also apply to the different industries represented within the UITBB.

-At its first meeting after being elected by the Conference, the Executive Committee shall elect from among its members: The President and Vice-Presidents of the UITBB, taking into account wherever possible geographical considerations, the General Secretary and the Secretary/ies.
+At its first meeting after being elected by the Congress, the Executive Committee shall elect from among its members: The President and Vice-Presidents of the UITBB, taking into account wherever possible geographical considerations, the General Secretary and the Secretary/ies.
 The Vice-Presidents shall be appointed to represent and to promote the UITBB on different continents.

 The Executive Committee’s tasks include the following:

-– to take steps to put the resolutions adopted by the Conference into practice; to evaluate and analyse the situation in the building, wood, building materials and allied industries, as well as the conditions of workers in these industries, and on this basis to take specific steps at all necessary levels;
+– to take steps to put the resolutions adopted by the Congress into practice; to evaluate and analyse the situation in the building, wood, building materials and allied industries, as well as the conditions of workers in these industries, and on this basis to take specific steps at all necessary levels;

 – to decide on the plan of work of the UITBB for the following year and to adopt the budget;

 – to study the report of the Auditing Committee on the administration of finances;